ros/class_loader/QUALITY_DECLARATION.md

 This package has testing coverage of at least 95%.
 Current coverage statistics can be viewed [here](https://ci.ros2.org/job/nightly_linux_coverage/lastSuccessfulBuild/cobertura/).
-A description of how coverage statistics are calculated is summarized in the [ROS 2 On-boarding Guide](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).
+A description of how coverage statistics are calculated is summarized in the [ROS 2 On-boarding Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#note-on-coverage-runs).

-A description of how coverage statistics are summarized from this page, can be found in the [ROS 2 On-boarding Guide](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).

 ### Performance [4.iv]

-`class_loader` follows the recommendations for performance testing of C/C++ code in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#performance), and opts to do performance analysis on each release rather than each change.
+`class_loader` follows the recommendations for performance testing of C/C++ code in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#performance), and opts to do performance analysis on each release rather than each change.

 System level performance benchmarks that cover features of `class_loader` can be found at:
 * [Benchmarks](http://build.ros2.org/view/Rci/job/Rci__benchmark_ubuntu_focal_amd64/BenchmarkTable/)